Skip to content

-The best sweet & spicy hot pepper jelly – Lavender Lemon Drop!
+The best sweet & spicy hot pepper jelly – Lavender Lemon Drop Pepper Jelly!

 I have had an absolute bumper crop of hot peppers this year.
-One of my favorites is a pepper called Lemon Drop.
+One of my favorites is a pepper called Lavender Lemon Drop Pepper Jelly.
 It is a spicy variety with small peppers that grow upward-pointing and turn bright yellow when ripe.
 Their flavor is slightly citrusy.

 While I do love making Cowboy Candy with my hot peppers, I wanted to try something different with these Lemon Drops, hoping to keep the bright yellow color and citrus flavor alive.